CarloCarlo25/Alphabet-Sign-Language-Recognition/README.md

 # Utilizing Topological Data Analysis for English Alphabet Sign Language Classification
 ## Objective
-The objectiv of this research is to present a novel method of image to vector embedding using the Topological data analysis, Specifically, the persistent homology on cubical complexes.
-So that, those data could be utilized by the classifiers.
+The objective of this research is to present a novel method of image to feature space embedding using the Topological data analysis, specifically, the persistent homology on cubical complexes.
+So that, the data can be used to train various classifiers such as random forest classifier, support vector machines, etc.
-## Result